 Starting in early 2020, organizations everywhere experienced unprecedented challenges.
 Through this unpredictable period, there was a clear need for guidance and support.
 We responded by leveraging our expertise—as well as tapping our network of experts in environmental psychology, community management, real estate and facilities management, and beyond—to offer insights, community and the latest best practices.

 Starting with a map

 At the beginning, employees were trying to figure out how to succeed at long-term telework, and employers sought guidance on how best to support their teams.
 As advocates for human-centric workplaces that harness flexibility and technology in pursuit of performance and wellness, we realized that we could help by sharing our knowledge and offering support.

 We released a roadmap to guide organizations in discovering their own unique version of the future workplace.
 This article received tons of attention—it was read over 23,000 times—and we published an updated version in CoreNet’s Leader in the fall.

-Realizing the level of need, we began hosting webinars in order to dig deeper into each step of our roadmap.
-Attendees from a wide range of professions—from architecture to HR—showed up to learn and share strategies.
+We began to notice that questions from our attendees were becoming less focused on the mechanics of dealing with COVID—cleaning protocols and such—and more about the future of work.
 We had an opportunity to share more about this when our friends at Lehigh University hosted their own panel on “The Future of Workplace Post-COVID.”
 A prominent part of this conversation was our own contribution, which focused on change management principles and practices that could help employees adapt in the short term while also building a foundation for workplace evolution once the pandemic has passed.
-Later the same month, we joined Entro’s “Returning to a New Workplace”, the recording of which can be viewed here.
+Entro’s “Returning to a New Workplace”.
 We also teamed up with Bala Engineering to discuss how the people who design and build spaces can respond to the uncertain future of the physical office.

 To see what’s coming up next, check out our upcoming events.